isontheline/pro.webssh.net/src/docs/blog/2020/12-december.md

 WebSSH [Privacy Policy](/documentation/legal/privacy-policy/) have been updated to reflect [Apple requirements](https://developer.apple.com/news/?id=3wann9gh).
 Short and long summary : I don't collect any data :raised_hand:

-If we don't see you soon, have a nice Xmas with your family and friends :santa: :christmas_tree: :gift:
+If I don't see you soon, have a nice Xmas with your family and friends :santa: :christmas_tree: :gift:

 !!! info "Erratum"
-    We are releasing WebSSH 14.8 - Locomotive today December 28, 2020 :muscle:
+    I'm releasing WebSSH 14.8 - Locomotive today December 28, 2020 :muscle: